Xmetalfanx/Complete_Homepage/README.md

 I also have sub-templates in a sense.

-Bascially there are .php files with snippets of code that I call from other files ... instead of having say each page of the site with a header ...
+Basically there are .php files with snippets of code that I call from other files ... instead of having say each page of the site with a header ...
 THEN if I add or remove a menu, I have to do it on TONS AND TONS of pages ...
 I have one "Header.php" and I change that to make any adjustments and each "page" calls that "header.php".

 The only reason, that I put "version 1.0" here you will see later on.